haileyringier/fetch-rewards-interview-assessment/README.md

 * [Contact](#contact)

 ## General info
 The deliverables for this exercise were to fetch data from https://fetch-hiring.s3.amazonaws.com/hiring.json and display to the user.

-The data was to be grouped by the "listId" property and then sorted by the "name" property.
-Any "name" that was blank or null was to be filtered out of the data set.
+Display this list of items to the user based on the following requirements:

+    * Display all the items grouped by "listId"
+    * Sort the results first by "listId" then by "name" when displaying.
+    * Filter out any items where "name" is blank or null.

 Once I fetched the data I created a helper function that filters out any objects where the name proporty is either an empty string or it the name property was null.